Vicomtech/CNC-Assist/README.md

 ## License

-The resources in this repository are licensed under the Creative Commons Attribution-ShareAlike 4.0 Spain License.
+The resources in this repository are licensed under the Creative Commons Attribution-ShareAlike 4.0 License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Contact